ckallum/ckallum.github.io/README.md

 ## Repository Structure

-The website follows a modern, simplified file structure:
+The website follows a modern, simplified file structure with TypeScript:

 ```
 /